-(6) Board members shall provide brief reports on meetings attended at the expense of the District at the next regular meeting of the Board.
+(6) In compliance with Government Code Section 53232.3(d),-Board members shall provide brief reports on meetings attended at the expense of the District at the next regular meeting of the Board.
+Reports on all other Board members' activities shall, when possible, be provided at the next regular meeting of the Board.